 2020 Hawaii Invasive Species Awareness Month

 The State of Hawaii is hosting the 3rd annual Hawaii Invasive Species Awareness Month (HISAM) for the month of February 2020.
 HISAM is an expansion on the past 7 years of hosting the Hawaii Invasive Species Awareness Week and is organized in coordination with the U.S. National Invasive Species Awareness Week (NISAW).
+NISAW raises awareness of how people can protect natural ecosystems for future generations by preventing the spread of invasive species.
 HISAM seeks to promote information sharing and public engagement in what the Hawaii State Legislature has declared “the single greatest threat to Hawaii’s economy and natural environment and to the health and lifestyle of Hawaii’s people.”

 CHECK OUT THE HISAM 2020 EVENTS LIST AND GET INVOLVED: Click here!